Call for Presenters

 - Discussion Panels - 4 speakers discuss a set topic, offering different points of view, backgrounds and experiences, and take questions from the audience.

-- Verbal Presentations/workshops - A single speaker or team presents a topic.
+- Presentations/workshops - A single speaker or team presents a topic.

-- Book Socials - Publishers and authors host 50-minute social events around new and upcoming titles or other activities in the literary world.
+- Book Socials - Publishers host 50-minute social events around new and upcoming titles or other activities in the literary world.

-- Pitch Sessions - A single editor takes 5 or 10 minute pitches from writers with manuscripts.
+- Pitch Sessions - An editor takes 5 or 10 minute pitches from writers with manuscripts.

-- Blue Pencil Café - A single editor spends 12 minutes offering feedback on manuscript first pages.
+- Blue Pencil Café - An editor spends 12 minutes offering feedback on manuscript first pages.

-More information on how our not-for-profit, volunteer-run event is structured can be found in our FAQ.
+- information on how our not-for-profit, volunteer-run festival is structured can be found in our FAQ.

 Note for Attending Authors